 Big things are in the works for Snapchat.
 Or should we say Snap Inc?

 Recently, Imran Khan, chief strategy officer, announced that they will be rebranding to simply Snap Inc. Coupled with the announcement of rebranding was the unveiling of their new product, Spectacles.
 Spectacles, as seen in the picture above, are Snap’s newest way of capturing moments in the most realistic way possible.
-The retro-looking glasses have cameras at the corner of each lens that capture circular video from the user’s point of view.
+The retro-looking glasses have cameras at the corner of each lens that captures circular video from the user’s point of view.

 Why make the change?
 Let’s take a look.